ranitraj/landmark-lens/README.md

 Implemented by referring the amazing tutorial by Philipp Lackner (URL: https://www.youtube.com/watch?v=ViRfnLAR_Uc)

 ##  Architecture Design Pattern
-Clean Architecture design pattern. comprising of Data, Domain and Presentation layers have been used for the development of this application
+Clean Architecture design pattern. comprising of Data, Domain and Presentation layers have been used for the development of this application.

 ## Results
 ![WhatsApp Image 2023-10-19 at 6 33 56 AM (1)](https://github.com/ranitraj/landmark-lens/assets/15179100/ba02bb6d-e3cd-443e-976a-706e8719114b)